Adel-Abdallah/Template-Showcase/README.md

 # Template Showcase

-A collection of **10 complete, production-ready e-commerce templates** built with Next.js and Vanilla CSS.
+A collection of **complete, production-ready e-commerce templates** built with Next.js and Vanilla CSS.

 🌐 **Live Demo**: [Coming Soon]